1ssb/torchkan/README.md

 ### Introduction to the KANvolver Model

 The `KANvolver` model is a specialized neural network designed for classifying images from the MNIST dataset.
-It achieves an at best accuracy of ~99.56% with a minimal error rate of 0.18%.
+It achieves an accuracy of ~99.56% with a minimal error rate of 0.18%.
 This model combines convolutional neural networks (CNNs) with polynomial feature expansions, effectively capturing both simple and complex patterns.

 I am conducting large-scale analysis to investigate how KANs can be made more interpretable.

-Thanks to @cometscome to have written this version in Julia: https://github.com/cometscome/FluxKAN.jl
+Thanks to @cometscome for writing this version in Julia: https://github.com/cometscome/FluxKAN.jl

 ### Model Architecture

 **Convolutional Feature Extraction:** The model begins with two convolutional layers, each paired with ReLU activation and max-pooling.
 The first layer employs 16 filters of size 3x3, while the second increases the feature maps to 32 channels.

-**Polynomial Feature Transformation:** Post feature extraction, the model applies polynomial transformations up to the n'th order to the flattened convolutional outputs, enhancing its ability to discern non-linear relationships.
+**Polynomial Feature Transformation:** After feature extraction, the model applies polynomial transformations up to the n-th order to the flattened convolutional outputs, enhancing its ability to discern non-linear relationships.

-**How Monomials Work:** In the context of this model, monomials are polynomial powers of the input features.
-By computing monomials up to a specified order, the model can capture non-linear interactions between the features, potentially leading to richer and more informative representations for downstream tasks.
+**How Monomials Work:** In this model, monomials are polynomial powers of the input features.
+By computing monomials up to a specified order, the model captures non-linear interactions between the features, potentially leading to richer and more informative representations for downstream tasks.

-For a given input image, the monomials of its flattened pixel values are computed, which are then used to adjust the output of linear layers before activation.
+For a given input image, the monomials of its flattened pixel values are computed and then used to adjust the output of linear layers before activation.
 This approach introduces an additional dimension of feature interaction, allowing the network to learn more complex patterns in the data.

 ### Forward Propagation Process